-Typical Application
+5. Typical Application

-The Typical Application Schematic features the ISL6744 in an unregulated half-bridge DC/DC converter configuration, often referred to as a DC Transformer or Bus Converter.
+Figure 2 on page 4 features the ISL6744A in an unregulated half-bridge DC/DC converter configuration, often referred to as a DC transformer or bus converter.

-The input voltage is 48V ±10% DC.
+The input voltage is $48V \pm 10\%$ DC.
 The output is a nominal 12V when the input voltage is at 48V.
-Since this is an unregulated topology, the output voltage will vary proportionately with input voltage.
-The load regulation is a function of resistance between the source and the converter output.
+Since this is an unregulated topology, the output voltage will vary proportionately with the input voltage.
+Load regulation is a function of resistance between the source and the converter output.
 The output is rated at 8A.

-Circuit Elements
+5.1 Circuit Elements